-Pull-off test equipment shall include all miscellaneous equipment and materials to perform the test and clean the equipment, as indicated in the Illinois Test procedure 304 and 305 "Pull-off Test (Surface or Overlay Method)".
+Pull-off test equipment shall include all miscellaneous equipment and materials to perform the test and clean the equipment, as indicated in the Illinois Test Procedures 304 and 305 "Pull-off Test (Surface or Overlay Method)".
 Prior to the start of testing, the Contractor shall submit to the Engineer a technical data sheet and material safety data sheet for the epoxy used to perform the testing.
 For solvents used to clean the equipment, a material safety data sheet shall be submitted.

-- (c) Concrete Equipment: A mobile Portland cement concrete plant shall be used for Latex Concrete and shall be according to Articles 1020.12, 1103.04 and the following: - (1) The device for proportioning water shall be accurate within one percent. - (2) The mixer shall be a self-contained, mobile, continuous mixer used in conjunction with volumetric proportioning. - (3) The mixer shall be calibrated prior to every placement of material or as directed by the Engineer. - (d) Finishing Equipment.
+- (c) Concrete Equipment.
+Equipment for proportioning and mixing the concrete shall be according to Article 1020.03. - (d) Finishing Equipment.
 Finishing equipment shall be according to Article 503.03. - (e) Mechanical Fogging Equipment.
-Mechanical fogging equipment shall be according to 1103.17 (k).
+Mechanical fogging equipment shall be according to 1103.17 (k)

 Construction Requirements: Sidewalks, curbs, drains, reinforcement and/or existing transverse and longitudinal joints which are to remain in place shall be protected from damage during scarification and cleaning operations.
 All damage caused by the Contractor shall be corrected, at the Contractor's expense, to the satisfaction of the Engineer.